 “He’s doing a show with 70,000 people and then I’m asking him to go to the studio right after that; his voice is gone.
 We’re in a foreign place trying to catch a vibe so it’s like double work.
 Not only did you have to memorize and do a two-hour show, now I’m asking you to be creative.
 This is why you get Kingdom Come.”

-Whether that is a valid excuse or not – wasn’t Jay the president and CEO of Def Jam, making him L.A.
-Reid and everyone’s boss? – there is no denying that Kingdom Come was a disappointment on arrival.
+Whether that is a valid excuse or not – wasn’t Jay the president and CEO of Def Jam, making him everyone’s boss, including L.A.
+Reid? – there is no denying that Kingdom Come was a disappointment on arrival.
 Even Jay himself called it his worst ever album.

 It was an album about trying to grow old gracefully, so as we approach the ten-year anniversary of Kingdom Come (and the twenty year anniversary of Reasonable Doubt), let’s see how it sounds.